Pathoschild/smapi-mod-dump/source/~bcmpinc/StardewHack/README.md

 This library is used by the following mods:

 * [Always Scroll Map](https://www.nexusmods.com/stardewvalley/mods/2733):                   Makes the map scroll past the edge of the map.
+* [Bigger Backpack](https://www.nexusmods.com/stardewvalley/mods/1845):                     Adds an additional upgrade to the backpack for 48 slots.
 * [Craft Counter](https://www.nexusmods.com/stardewvalley/mods/2739):                       Adds a counter to the description of crafting recipes telling how often it has been crafted.
 * [Fix Animal Tool Animations](https://www.nexusmods.com/stardewvalley/mods/3215):          When using the shears or milk pail, the animation no longer plays when no animal is nearby.
 * [Grass Growth](https://www.nexusmods.com/stardewvalley/mods/2732):                        Allows long grass to spread everywhere on your farm.